freenit-framework/doc/docs/backend/02endpoints.md

 `@description` is not mandatory, but highly preferable.
 If no `@description` is given, default is to concatenate name of the method and first tag and use them as description.

+By default endpoint to get list of blog posts is paginated.
+That means that it will return first page with first 10 results by default.
+Through `page` and `perpage` frontend can require other pages and the page size.

 Return value type hinting is important.
 It will tell Freenit what object is returned from the method and how to convert it to JSON.
 Alternatively, you can